openknowledge/workshop-cloud/README.md

 1. Click "Launch instance" button.
 This will bring you to a dedicated page to configure your future instance.
+2. Fill in the following values (Leave everything els as is but feel free to read the different configuration topics and options):
-2. Name and tags: mame your instance with the prefix of your animal, e.g. dog-ec2.
+   - Name and tags: name your instance with the prefix of your animal, e.g. dog-ec2.
-3. Application and OS images: Select the most recent Amazon Linux as OS (should be preselected).
+   - Application and OS images: Select the most recent Amazon Linux as OS (should be preselected).
-4. Instance type: select t3a.nano
+   - Instance type: select t3a.nano
-5. Key pair: select "Proceed without a keypair"
+   - Key pair: select "Proceed without a keypair"
-6. Network settings:
+   - Network settings:
      - click "Select existing security group"
      - select the predefined workshop security group "EC2"
-7. Open "Advanced details" block:
+   - Open "Advanced details" block:
        - select the predefined IAM instance profile "EC2"

-**Note**: Leave everything els as is but feel free to read the different configuration topics and options.

 Finally, click "Launch instance".
 You will see a success page when everything done right.
+Stay on this page, please.
+We will need the EC2 instance information shown on this page for the next step(s).

 ### Install backend service

-To install the service on the EC2 instance we have just provisioned, we first must connect to it.
+To install the java based backend service on the EC2 instance, we first must connect to this EC2 instance.
 There are several ways to do so.
-At the moment the most simple way is to use the EC2 Session Manager.
+In respect to our current state of cloud knowledge the most simple way is to use the EC2 Session Manager.

 Connect to EC2 instance:

 1. Choose "Connect to instance" on success page.
-2. Select Session Manager tab.
+2. Select "Session Manager" tab.
 3. Click "connect" button.
    After some seconds you should see a terminal window indicating that the connection was successful: